-1849 Birthday of author Frances Hodgson Burnett (1849-1924), author of several Broadway plays in the early the 20th century, including Little Lord Fauntleroy, The Little Princess, The Pretty Sister of Jose and That Man and I. Her novel The Secret Garden was adapted as a musical in 1991.
+1849 Birthday of author Frances Hodgson Burnett (1849-1924), author of several Broadway plays in the early the 20th century, including Little Lord Fauntleroy, The Little Princess, The Pretty Sister of Jose, and That Man and I. Her novel The Secret Garden was adapted as a musical in 1991.

 1924 Opening night at the Garrick Theatre for Sidney Howard's drama They Knew What They Wanted, about an elderly winegrower who tries to fool a mail-order bride by sending her the photo of his handsome young foreman.
-It wins the Pulitzer Prize, runs 414 performances, and will be adapted as the musical The Most Happy Fella in 1956.
+It wins the Pulitzer Prize, runs 414 performances, and is adapted as the musical The Most Happy Fella in 1956.

 1929 Actor Raymond Hitchcock dies.
 He made his first lead appearance in The Yankee Consul at the Tremont Theatre in Boston.
 He also appeared in Hitchy-Koo, The Sap, and Raymond Hitchcock's Pinwheel.

-1936 Opening night of Noel Coward's play Tonight at 8:30, consisting of three one-acts, The Astonished Heart, Hands Across the Sea and Red Peppers.
+1936 Opening night of Noël Coward's play Tonight at 8:30, consisting of three one-acts, The Astonished Heart, Hands Across the Sea, and Red Peppers.
 Coward stars with Gertrude Lawrence.
 The production runs 118 performances at the National Theatre.

 1940 This is the first date many legitimate theatres begin Sunday performances.
-In the past, the Winter Garden, the Selwyn and the Century had presented Sunday evening variety shows, but these were special vaudeville programs.
+In the past, the Winter Garden, the Selwyn, and the Century had presented Sunday evening variety shows, but these were special vaudeville programs.

-1975 Richard Peaslee writes the score to a musical adaptation of Giovanni Boccaccio's "The Decameron", called, for some reason, #Boccaccio.
+1975 Richard Peaslee writes the score to a musical adaptation of Giovanni Boccaccio's The Decameron, called, for some reason, Boccaccio.
 It runs just 7 performances at the Edison Theatre, despite the presence of Armand Assante as Masetto.

 1986 Smile, a musical adaptation of the film about backstage emotions at a beauty pageant, opens at the Lunt-Fontanne Theatre.
-Partly owing to the presence of Marvin Hamlisch as composer and Howard Ashman as lyricist-librettist, the TV series "60 Minutes" chronicles its tryouts, previews and opening night.
+Partly owing to the presence of Marvin Hamlisch as composer and Howard Ashman as lyricist-librettist, the TV series 60 Minutes chronicles its tryouts, previews, and opening night.
 Unfortunately, the production is slammed by critics and closes after just 48 performances.
-Happy ending: Ashman likes leading lady Jodi Benson so much, he helps her get the role of Ariel the Mermaid in the Disney animated film blockbuster "The Little Mermaid", for which he supplies lyrics.
+Happy ending: Ashman likes leading lady Jodi Benson so much, he helps her get the role of Ariel the Mermaid in the Disney animated film blockbuster The Little Mermaid, for which he supplies lyrics.

 1994 With a stroke of the keyboard, Broadway enters the internet age as Playbill On-Line launches its new online theatre news service.